On uniform closeness of local times of Markov chains and i.i.d. sequences: Notations and results

-When dealing with random elements $U$ and $V$, we will write (with a slight abuse of notation) $\|U-V\|_{\text{TV}}$ to denote the total variation distance between the laws of $U$ and $V$.
-Denoting by $L_n^Z:=(L_n^Z(x))_{x\in \Sigma}$ the local time field of the process $Z=X$ or $Y$ at time $n$, we are now ready to state
+\end{linenomath} When dealing with random elements $U$ and $V$, we will write (with a slight abuse of notation) $\text{d}_{\text{TV}}(U,V)$ to denote the total variation distance between the laws of~$U$ and~$V$.
+Denoting by $L_n^Z:=(L_n^Z(x))_{x\in \Sigma}$ the local time field of the process $Z=X$ or $Y$ at time $n$, we are now ready to state {\thm Under Assumptions~\ref{assump_1}--\ref{assump_3}, there exists a universal positive constant $K$ such that, for all $n\geq 1$, it holds that \begin{linenomath}